Can you invest in crypto with a 401K?

-Key Distinctions Between a 401K, a Roth IRA and a Traditional IRA
+Key Distinctions Between a 401K, a Roth IRA, and a Traditional IRA

-The main difference between a 401k, a Roth IRA and a traditional IRA are tax treatment, investment options, and possible employer contributions.
-Here are some specifics attributes for each type of retirement plan.
+The main difference between a 401K, a Roth IRA, and a Traditional IRA are tax treatment, investment options, and possible employer contributions.
+Here are some specifics attributes for each type of retirement plan:

-- In most cases, traditional IRAs are tax deductible.
-As of 2018, individual contributions to traditional IRAs cannot exceed more than $5,500, or $6,500 if you are 50 or older.
+3. In most cases, Traditional IRAs are tax-deductible.
+As of 2023, annual contributions to Traditional IRAs cannot exceed more than $6,500, or $7,500 if you are 50 or older.

 Transferring a 401K, Roth IRA, or Traditional IRA into a Bitcoin IRA

-The process for transferring a 401K, Roth IRA or a Traditional IRA into a Bitcoin IRA requires turning your retirement account into a self-directed IRA.
-Working with BitcoinIRA.com, we manage the whole process for you.
+The process for converting a 401K, Roth IRA, or a Traditional IRA into a Bitcoin IRA requires moving funds from your retirement account into a self-directed IRA.
+Working with BitcoinIRA1, we assist you with the whole process.
 Here are the steps:

->> Complete Your Application for a new BitcoinIRA.com account to get started.
+1. Complete your application for a new BitcoinIRA account to get started.

->> Transfer your IRA or 401k funds: We request a transfer from your old retirement account into your Bitcoin IRA once your account has been set up.
+2. Transfer or rollover your IRA or 401K funds: We request a transfer or rollover from your old retirement account into your Bitcoin IRA once your account has been set up.